Technical Assistance and Training Grants for Rural Waste Systems 2013 Grants

 National Rural Water Association (OK)

 National Rural Water Association will provide training and on-site technical assistance to waste water systems in the contiguous 48 states, Alaska, Puerto Rico, and Hawaii.
 The training will provided help to reduce exposure to waste related health and safety hazards and enhance the sustainability of wastewater systems in rural and small communities.
+The services provided will focus on rural communities where at least 45% of children are living in poverty.
+This project also will provide two Colonias technicians in Texas and one in New Mexico, Arizona and California to facilitate community action on water and wastewater needs on a full-time basis.

 OCT Water Quality Academy (CA)